 The main costs of work accidents are covered by the Health Insurance Fund (for sickness benefit and medical expenses) and the Unemployment Insurance Fund (for workability allowances and work rehabilitation).

 The employee’s unemployment insurance contribution is 1.6% of salary and other remuneration.
 The employer’s contribution is 0.8% of the salary fund.
-The rate for the unemployment insurance contribution is established by the Supervisory Board of the Unemployment Insurance Fund.
-The unemployment insurance premium is not compulsory for workers who have reached the pensionable age and workers who are receiving the early retirement pension.
+Rates for unemployment insurance contributions are established by the Supervisory Board of the Unemployment Insurance Fund.
+The unemployment insurance premium is not compulsory for workers who have reached pensionable age and workers who are receiving an early retirement pension.